McFredward/Vertigo2_Katwalk/README.md

 * Start the KatWalk Gateway
 * **Turn the Walk- and Run-Source to None in the Gateway for Vertigo 2**, since the Gateway directly communicates with the game.
 There is no need to simulate the Joystick anymore and it could lead to unintended behavior.
 * Start the game
+* Recommended to turn off joystick-truning in the options.
+Every time you use joystick-turning you have to recalibrate!

 ## Modification values